Bioconductor/packagebuilder/documentation/UpdateRelease.md

 2. Update \<machine\>.properties file (If new version of R)
 3. Create the needed directory struture at `loc/www/bioconductor-test.fhcrc.org/scratch-repos`
 4. Update viewhistory/helper.py to account for new BioC and R versions

 (**Best Practice:** After these changes and the one below restart spb on staging)

-### Bioc-common-python (Deploy on all build nodes and staging)

-Update BIOC_R_MAP in bioconductor/config.py file.

-To initilize this change on all nodes and staging

-1. git pull
-2. initialize virtual environment
-3. python setup.py install
+### Website Config File

+1. Update the website config.yaml file `http://bioconductor.org/config.yaml`
+There is a section for `Single Package Builder:` ; change the BioC and R versions accordingly.